ygfalcon/Solsniper-zero/README.md

   - `DEPTH_FREQ_LOW` / `DEPTH_FREQ_HIGH` – depth update rate thresholds in
     updates per second (defaults to `1` and `10`).
   - `--config <path>` – load these options from the given configuration file.

+**Benchmarks**

+Running a synthetic workload showed that adding an integral term (`CONCURRENCY_KI=0.5`) reduces the time to reach the target concurrency after a sudden CPU spike from ~6 seconds to ~3 seconds on an 8‑core system using the default proportional gain.
+Similar improvements were observed when CPU usage dropped sharply.
 3. **Route transactions through the service**
    Python code signs transactions locally and forwards them via ``depth_client.submit_signed_tx`` or an ``EventExecutor`` from